 Learning Volunteers help ensure that visitors have a great day out at the Zoo.
 They contribute to the visitor experience by providing live interpretation, i.e. pro-actively engaging with visitors, interpreting the animal exhibits and facilitating learning on touch tables.
 They also provide a friendly welcome, someone who can answer their questions and give directions and great customer service.
 Following basic training, learning volunteers are able to carry out all the core activities on a roster basis throughout the day, usually changing hourly or so.
 Some activities require more experience and additional training.

-Core activities: Live interpretation (these vary between the two zoos)
+Core activities: Live interpretation

 Who are we looking for?

-• Friendly, outgoing people who are articulate, confident, and at ease with approaching visitors.
+- Friendly, outgoing people who are articulate, confident, and at ease with approaching visitors.

 - People who understand what great customer service entails and deliver it consistently.

-• An interest in animals and conservation
+- Enthusiasm and an interest in animals and conservation

 What do volunteers get out of it?

-• A chance to be in a team of friendly, like-minded people - other volunteers
+- A chance to be in a team of friendly, like-minded people - other volunteers

-• Training and an opportunity to learn new skills
+- Training and an opportunity to learn new skills

-We are fortunate to receive many applications for the role.
+- We are fortunate to receive many applications for the role.
 We aim to process applications to short-list stage within 4 weeks of the closing date.
 If you do not hear from us within this time, we regret you have not been short listed.